Phase transition for accessibility percolation on hypercubes: Accessibility percolation: general case

 \section{Accessibility percolation: general case}

-Since most of our proof in the antipodal case carries over to the general case, in the following proof for the general case we will emphasize the parts that require non-trivial modification.
+Since most of our proof in the antipodal case carries over to the general case, in the following proof for the general case we will emphasize the parts that require nontrivial modification.